 In practice, leniency applicants face an interesting strategic choice in deciding how much cooperation to afford civil litigants.
 Since Section 4 does not provide for prejudgment interest, any delay in civil adjudication benefits the defendant.
-The defendant may also be reluctant to provide data that plaintiffs need to prove their quantum of damages.
-On the other hand, civil proceedings provide the leniency applicant with the chance to assist in a case that may result in treble damages against their co-conspirators, which may confer a competitive advantage.
-The applicant's decision regarding the timing and extent of its cooperation is therefore strategic and fact-driven.
+The defendant may also be id., at Section 214.